NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     turned into a network proxy, allowing remote access through the browser to other parts of your private network.
-    Some names can be allowed to contain your private addresses, by default all the **local-data** that you configured is allowed to, and you can specify additional names using **private-domain**.
+    Some names can be allowed to contain your private addresses, by default all the :ref:`local-data:<unbound.conf.local-data>` that you configured is
+    allowed to, and you can specify additional names using :ref:`private-domain:<unbound.conf.private-domain>`.
+No private addresses
-    No private addresses are enabled by default.
+    are enabled by default.
     We consider to enable this for the :rfc:`1918` private IP address space by default in later releases.
     That would enable private addresses for ``10.0.0.0/8``, ``172.16.0.0/12``,